 1. To study at P.A.R.T.S. must be affordable for any talented youngster, wherever they come from.
 [DNA] recruits young dancers internationally and sets up a scholarship system for the selected talents.

 2. To offer the pedagogical and artistic experience of P.A.R.T.S. to dancers and choreographers who are/have been educated elsewhere.
-[DNA] sets up a two-year Research Studios program in P.A.R.T.S. that is open to young graduated artists.
+[DNA] sets up a two-year Research Studios programme in P.A.R.T.S. that is open to young graduated artists.
 [DNA] organises an annual Summer School sharing the pedagogical model of P.A.R.T.S. with a large group of young dancers.
 [DNA] shares its studios during the Summer Studios.

 Target groups of [DNA]